FullCustom/Markdown-Flash-Fiction/_txt/Welcome.md

 # Welcome to Tales of the Absurd by Radio Cruithne

 Welcome to **Radio Cruithne**, a cozy corner of the internet where imagination thrives through short stories.
 Here, we weave tales of mystery, adventure, and wonder, crafted in Markdown and delivered with a touch of cosmic charm.
+I'm hoping to open submissions in November.
+This month I am working on monetization.
+We have our first sponsor with Libro.fm, this month they are Book Shop Day.
+[When customers sign up for a new monthly membership with code BOOKSHOPDAY, we’ll give them two bonus audiobooks!](https://www.awin1.com/cread.php?awinmid=25361&awinaffid=2579497&ued=https%3A%2F%2Flibro.fm%2Fmembership%3Fmp%3DBOOKSHOPDAY)

 ## About This Site
 This site is a showcase of handcrafted short stories, stored as Markdown files and rendered dynamically for your reading pleasure.
 Whether you're here for a quick escape or a moment of reflection, our stories are designed to spark your imagination.
 Click the dropdown menu above to dive into a tale, or explore the table of contents below to choose your adventure.